top of page

 The Wizards' War

-The history of the Jewel of Vaul dates back to the Time Before the Times of Ernt-nador.
-The exact information of when and how everything happened is not known.
-The Legend of the Vhaughs is real and resurfaces in the world from time to time, bringing death and devastation.
-Unfortunately, there is only one survivor who has come into contact with the Black Jewel of Vaul and has not succumbed to its power, and that is for a simple reason.
-The Legend of the Servants of the Black Jewel of Vaul leads to a location situated southeast of Ernt-nador, within a large forest which, in the Second Era of Ernt-nador, became known as the Forest of the Vhaughs.
-There is uncertainty about a supposed citadel that existed within the Forest of the Vhaughs during the period known as Before the First Era of Ernt-nador.
-However, there is no evidence that this citadel actually existed.
-There is only the account of the lone survivor.
-Others, such as hunters, plunderers, and thieves who sought the citadel within the forest, never returned.
+The story of the Jewel of Vaul dates back to the Time Before Times in Ernt-nador.
+The exact moment of its creation is lost, as is the truth of its origins.
+The Legend of the Vhaughs is real, and with each return to the world, it brings death and devastation.
+Tragically, only one person is known to have survived contact with the Black Jewel of Vaul and escaped its power, and this for a single reason.
+The Legend of the Servants of the Black Jewel of Vaul leads us to a place in Southeastern Ernt-nador, deep within a vast forest that, in the Second Era of Ernt-nador, became known as the Forest of the Vhaughs.
+Speculation surrounds the existence of a supposed citadel within the Vhaughs Forest, dating to a time before the First Era of Ernt-nador.
+However, no proof confirms the citadel’s existence—only the testimony of the lone survivor.
+Others, including hunters, looters, and thieves who have searched the forest’s depths for the citadel, never returned.
 The Jewel of Vaul holds powers as ancient as the first gods.

 WRULL’S